Lycopodiopsida: Evolution

 The Lycopodiopsida are distinguished from other vascular plants by the possession of microphylls and by their sporangia, which are lateral as opposed to terminal and which open (dehisce) transversely rather than longitudinally.
 In some groups, the sporangia are borne on sporophylls that are clustered into strobili.
 Phylogenetic analysis shows the group branching off at the base of the evolution of vascular plants and they have a long evolutionary history.
 Fossils are abundant worldwide, especially in coal deposits.
 Fossils that can be ascribed to the Lycopodiopsida first appear in the Silurian period, along with a number of other vascular plants.
 The Silurian Baragwanathia longifolia is one of the earliest identifiable species.
 Lycopodolica is another Silurian genus which appears to be an early member of this group.
 The group evolved roots independently from the rest of the vascular plants.

 From the Devonian onwards, some species grew large and tree-like.
-Devonian fossil trees from Svalbard, growing in equatorial regions, raise the possibility that they drew down enough carbon dioxide to change the earth's climate significantly.
-During the Carboniferous, tree-like forms (such as Lepidodendron and other "scale-trees" of the order Lepidodendrales) formed huge forests that dominated the landscape.
+Devonian fossil lycopsids from Svalbard, growing in equatorial regions, raise the possibility that they drew down enough carbon dioxide to change the Earth's climate significantly.
+During the Carboniferous, tree-like plants (such as Lepidodendron, Sigillaria, and other extinct genera of the order Lepidodendrales) formed huge forests that dominated the landscape.
 Unlike modern trees, leaves grew out of the entire surface of the trunk and branches, but fell off as the plant grew, leaving only a small cluster of leaves at the top.
-The trees are marked with diamond-shaped scars where they once had leaves.
-Quillworts (order Isoetales) and Selaginella are considered their closest extant relatives and share some unusual features with these fossil trees, including the development of both bark, cambium and wood, a modified shoot system acting as roots, bipolar and secondary growth, and an upright stance.
-The remains of scale-trees formed many fossil coal deposits.
-In Fossil Park, Glasgow, Scotland, fossilized lycophyte trees can be found in sandstone.
+The lycopsids had distinctive features such as Lepidodendron lycophytes, which were marked with diamond-shaped scars where they once had leaves.
+Quillworts (order Isoetales) and Selaginella are considered their closest extant relatives and share some unusual features with these fossil lycopods, including the development of both bark, cambium and wood, a modified shoot system acting as roots, bipolar and secondary growth, and an upright stance.
+The remains of Lepidodendron lycopods formed many fossil coal deposits.
+In Fossil Grove, Victoria Park, Glasgow, Scotland, fossilized lycophytes can be found in sandstone.

 The Lycopodiopsida had their maximum diversity in the Pennsylvanian (Upper Carboniferous), particularly tree-like Lepidodendron and Sigillaria that dominated tropical wetlands.
 The complex ecology of these tropical rainforests collapsed during the Middle Pennsylvanian due to a change in climate.
 In Euramerica, tree-like species apparently became extinct in the Late Pennsylvanian, as a result of a transition to a much drier climate, giving way to conifers, ferns and horsetails.
 In Cathaysia (now South China), tree-like species survived into the Permian.
 Nevertheless, lycopodiopsids are rare in the Lopingian (latest Permian), but regained dominance in the Induan (earliest Triassic), particularly Pleuromeia.
 After the worldwide Permian–Triassic extinction event, members of this group pioneered the repopulation of habitats as opportunistic plants.
 The heterogeneity of the terrestrial plant communities increased markedly during the Middle Triassic when plant groups like horsetails, ferns, pteridosperms, cycads, ginkgos and conifers resurfaced and diversified quickly.